toninorair/srclib-typescript/README.md

 * Import clause is not fully supported (syntax tree kind = 226, reproduced on [doppio](https://github.com/plasma-umass/doppio) project).

 ## Run procedure
-Testing this toolchain requires that you have installed `src` from [srclib](https://sourcegraph.com/sourcegraph/srclib) and that you have this toolchain set up.
+Testing this toolchain requires that you have installed `srclib` from [srclib](https://sourcegraph.com/sourcegraph/srclib) and that you have this toolchain set up.
 See srclib documentation for more information.
 To test this toolchain's output against the expected output, run:
 ```
-# build the Docker container to run the tests in isolation
-src toolchain build sourcegraph.com/sourcegraph/srclib-typescript
 # run the tests
-src test
+srclib test
 ```
-By default, that command runs tests in an isolated Docker container.
-To run the tests on your local machine, run `src test -m program`.
-See the srclib documentation for more information about the differences between these two execution methods.
 ## Contributing
 Patches are welcomed via GitHub pull request!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.